Tutorial

 this.handleEvent("close-selected", data => {

-const element = document.querySelector(data.id) if (!element) return
+const element = document.querySelector(data.id)

-if (data.id !== <code class="inline-code">#${this.el.id}</code>) return element.dispatchEvent(new CustomEvent("reset"))
+if (data.id !== `#${this.el.id}`) return

 })

-Note that I need to compare the received DOM id the one for the element that the hook is attached to.
+Note that I need to compare the received DOM id to the one for the element that the hook is attached to.
 Otherwise I risk interaction with other components that also have the same LiveView hook attached to them.

-AlpineJS way to listen for incoming events is the x-on: and in this case when it receives the reset-event, It will just set open to false and close the select.
+Alpine JS’s way to listen for incoming events is the x-on: and in this case when it receives the reset event, it will just set open to false and close the select.

-<!-- lib/tutorial_web/live/custom_select_component.html.leex -->
+<!-- lib/my_app_web/live/custom_select_component.html.heex -->

 x-on:reset="open = false"